Overview

 Source: ODYSSEE

-The energy consumption per employee in service sector decreased by 0.66%/year since 2000 but from the year 2014 it almost did not change.
-The electricity consumption per employee increased by 0.84%/year due to the diffusion electrical appliances in offices over the same period.
+The energy consumption per employee in service sector decreased by 1.2%/year since 2000.
+After a stagnation from 2014 to 2019, it dropped significantly in the last two years.
+The electricity consumption per employee grew by 0.4%/year due to the diffusion electrical appliances in offices over the same period.

 Figure 6: Energy and electricity consumption per employee (normal climate)